Written by Michelle Whitmer | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 20, 2024

 Electricians perform maintenance and repairs on older equipment that may contain asbestos.
 Often, chrysotile asbestos is an insulator for the wiring in these structures.
 Without first removing asbestos, any electrical work poses a significant health risk.

-Electrician asbestos exposure can involve removing felted asbestos insulation around old wiring or inside breaker boxes.
-A 2021 study reported that older arc chutes contained roughly 36% chrysotile asbestos within the plastic molding used in circuit breakers before the mid-1980s.
+Electrician asbestos exposure can occur when removing old, insulated wiring or breaker boxes.
+The insulation is made of felted asbestos, and this felt often becomes brittle with age.
+A 2021 study reported that older arc chutes had about 36% chrysotile asbestos in the plastic molding before the mid-1980s.

 Asbestos electrical wire exposure can happen in one of two ways.
-Like construction workers, electricians may release asbestos fibers as dust into the air when cutting, drilling or removing existing asbestos-containing construction materials.
+Like construction workers, electricians may release asbestos fibers as dust into the air while working.
+Cutting, drilling or removing existing asbestos construction materials releases fibers.
 Repairing electrical products that contain asbestos wire creates another opportunity for risk.

 Electrical products and machinery that may contain asbestos include: